-So tuck into this blog article for the juicy details on the program and learn why you should run for the hills like the wind!
+So tuck into this blog article for the juicy details on the so-called money-maker and learn why you should run for the hills like the wind!

 Name: Prime Time Profits (PTP).